ory/docs/docs/ecosystem/contributing.md

 Add you fizz migrations there.
 The `up` file is for applying your schema changes, the `down` file for reverting them.

-Once your migrations are added, it is time to render them to SQL.
+Once your migrations are added, it's time to render them to SQL.
 Make sure that Docker is running and execute:

 ```